ParsonosAI/legal/subscription-service-agreement/+page.md

 The Company does not sell, share, or train generative models on your data.
 The license terminates automatically when the data is deleted under Section 6 or your account is closed.

+All processing occurs in the United States unless otherwise specified in the current list of subprocessors.

 ## 5.3 Prohibited Use
 You may not use the Services to process or distribute unlawful, infringing, or sensitive personal data unless permitted by law and agreed in writing.

+Upload or process personal data of individuals located in jurisdictions where cross-border data transfers to the United States are restricted, unless you have obtained all required consents or legal bases.

 ## 5.4 Confidentiality.
 We will not share or distribute your User Data except as required to provide the Services or comply with legal obligations.